 If you get to this step you've helped contribute to a style guide that many of your colleagues use on a daily basis, you've contributed to an open source project that's referenced and used by many others, and you've helped improve the usability and consistency of GitHub for our users.
 Thank you!

-Let the design systems team know if we can improve these guidelines and make following this process any easier.
+Please open an issue if we can improve these guidelines and make following this process any easier.

 Documentation for Primer CSS modules should live in the corresponding

-.md file for that module in the
+.mdx file for that module in the

 There are separate folders in

-/pages/css for component, object, support, and utilities docs, as well as separate folders for more general documentation such as principles and tooling.
+/docs/content for component, object, support, and utilities docs, as well as separate folders for more general documentation such as principles and tooling.